ctross/DieTryin/README.md

             n_panels=2, n_rows=4, n_cols=5, seed=1, ordered = sorted_ids)
 ```

 This builds a LaTeX file of the survey tool using the photo IDs and compiles it to a PDF.
-The order of ID code can be randomized by changing seed (as in the first example above). n_panels indicates how many boards/panels of photos will be made. n_rows and n_cols give how many rows and cols of photos will be included on each board.
+The order of ID code can be randomized by changing the seed (as in the first example above). n_panels indicates how many boards/panels of photos will be made. n_rows and n_cols give how many rows and cols of photos will be included on each board.
 Now open the Survey folder and find the LaTeX file and PDF file of the survey.
 Edits to the LaTeX file can be made manually, or the header.txt file can be edited prior to running the build_survey function (this is the preferred option).
 Print out several copies for each respondent and go collect some data!
 Write the number of coins/tokens placed by the focal on each ID in the photo array.

 Manual data entry and payout calculation
 ------